typicode/husky/docs/README.md

 ### With env variables

-You can set `HUSKY` environment variable to `0` in your CI config file, to disable all hooks.
+You can set `HUSKY` environment variable to `0` in your CI config file, to disable hooks installation.

 Alternatively, most Continuous Integration Servers set a `CI` environment variable.
 You can use it in your hooks to detect if it's running in a CI.